dadi/api/docs/endpoints.md

 #### Custom Endpoint Routing

 It is possible to override the default endpoint route by including a `config` function in the endpoint file.
-The function should return a `config` option with a `route` property.
+The function should return a `config` object with a `route` property.
 The value of this property will be used for the endpoint's route.

-The following example returns a config block with a route that specifies an optional request parameter, `id`.
+The following example returns a config object with a route that specifies an optional request parameter, `id`.

 ```
 module.exports.config = function () {